magemore/devenv/dev.md

 ```
 442M	node_modules
 ```
+- [ ] move node modules to sd card from usb connected and link node_modules folder to sdcard path it will save space

 ## from phone for web dev use vlad laptop over ssh from termux when pc is turned off it works almost with no noise.